Saturday’s Transactions, Writethru | Federal News Network

 DENVER BRONCOS — Waived Ts Quinn Bailey, Darrin Paulo, Jake Rodgers and Hunter Watts, RBs LeVante Bellamy and Jeremy Cox, WRs Trinity Benson, Fred Brown, Kendall Hinton, Cody White and Juwann Winfree, OLs Malik Carney, Tyler Jones and Derrek Tuszka, S P.J.
 Locke, Douglas Coleman III and Alijah Holder, TE Troy Fumagalli, LBs Justin Hollins and Josh Watson, C Pat Morris.

-DETROIT LIONS — Released WRs Chris Lacy, Tom Kennedy and Victor Bolden, DT Kevin Strong, CB Dee Virgin, TE Matt Sokol, RBs Jonathan Williams and Jason Huntley, DL Frank Herron and QB David Blough.
+DETROIT LIONS — Released WRs Chris Lacy, Tom Kennedy and Victor Bolden, DT Kevin Strong, CB Dee Virgin, TE Matt Sokol, RBs Jonathan Williams and Jason Huntley, DL Frank Herron and QB David Blough, Gs Oday Aboushi, Beau Benzchawel and Kenny Wiggins, DE Will Clarke, Ss Jalen Elliott and Bobby Price, RB Wes Hills, DTs Albert Huggins, Olive Sagapolu and Kevin Wilkins, TE Isaac Nauta, LB Anthony Pittman, P Arryn Siposs and LS Steve Wirtel.
+Waived T Dan Skipper.
+Placed DE Austin Bryant on reserve/PUP list.
+Placed S Jayron Kearse on reserve/Suspended list.

+GREEN BAY PACKERS — Placed LB Curtis Bolton on reserve PUP list.
+Placed G Simon and RB Patrick Taylor on reserve/NFI list.
+Waived DL Treyvon Hestor and CB Will Sunderland.
+Released CBs DaShaun Amos and Stanford Samuels, LBs Krys Barnes, Tipa Galeai, Greg Roberts, Delontae Scott and Tim Williams, WRs Reggie Begelton, Jake Kumerow, Darrius Shepherd and Malik Turner, S Henry Black, Ts Cody Conway, John Leglue and Alex Light, RBs Damarea Crockett and Dexter Williams, C Jake Hanson, G Zach Johnson, FB John Lovett and DL Willington Previlon.

+HOUSTON TEXANS — Released DT Angelo Blackson, G/T Jerald Hawkins, C/G Greg Mancz, Ts Kyle Murphy and Brent Qvale, S Jaylen Watkins and LS Jon Weeks.
+Waived Nt Auzoyah Alufohai, LBs Davin Bellamy and Nate Hall, CB Anthony Chesley, WRs Chad Hansen, Steven Mitchell Jr.,Tyler Simmons and Isaac Whitney, RBs Karan Higdon Jr. and Scottie Phillips, G Cordel Iwuagwu, LS Anthony Kukwa, Ts Rick Leonard and Elijah Nkansah, S Jonathan Owens and TE Jordan Thomas.

 LOS ANGELES RAMS — Waived DTs Marquise Copeland and Michael Hoecht, DB Donte Deayon, LBs Clay Johnston, Natrez Patrick, Christian Rozeboom and Justin Lawler (injured), QB Bryce Perkins.
 Added LB Travin Howard and A’Shawn Roginson to ILR.

+NEW ENGLAND PATRIOTS — Released WR Andre Baccellia, TE/DE Rashod Berry, DL Tashawn Bower, OL Ben Braden, DB Myles Bryant, TE Jake Burt, TE Paul Butler, K Nick Folk, OL Tyler Gauthier, LB Terez Hall, LB Scoota Harris, QB Brian Lewerke, LB Cassh Maluia, RB Lamar Miller, DL Bill Murray, TE Paul Quessenberry, K Justin Rohrwasser, DB D’Angelo Ross, WR Devin Ross, RB J.J.
+Taylor, WR Jeff Thomas, DL Nick Thurman, DL Xavier Williams and WR Isaiah Zuber.

-NEW YORK GIANTS — Released QBs Cooper Rush and Alex Tanney, ILB Ryan Connelly, DT Chris Slayton, CB Chris Williamson, WRs Johnny Holton, Alex Bachman, Derrick Dillon, Austin Mack, and Binjimen Victor, RB Tavien Feaster, TEs Eric Tomlinson and garrett Dickerson, OL Jon Halapio, Eric Smith, Tyler Haycraft and Kyle Murphy, DLs Daylon Mack and Niko Lalos, LB Josiah Tauaefa, DB Grant Haley, Montre Hartage, Brandon Williams, Dravon Askew-Henry, KeiVarae Russell, Jarren Williams and Prince Smith Jr. and LS Carson Tinker.
+NEW YORK GIANTS — Released QBs Daniel Jones, Colt McCoy, Cooper Rush and Alex Tanney, ILB Ryan Connelly, DT Chris Slayton, CB Chris Williamson, WRs Sterling Shepard, Golden Tate III, Darius Slayton, Corey Coleman, C.J.
+Board, Johnny Holton, Alex Bachman, Derrick Dillon, Austin Mack, and Binjimen Victor, RB Tavien Feaster, Saquon Barkley, Dion Lewis, Wayne Gallman Jr. and Eli Penny, TEs Evan Engram, Kaden Smith, Levin Toilolo, Eric Tomlinson and Garrett Dickerson, OLs Will Hernandez, Kevin Zeitler, Spencer Pulley, Andrew Thomas, Cameron Fleming, Nick Gates, Shane Lemieux, Chad Slate, Matt Peart, Jon Halapio, Eric Smith, Tyler Haycraft and Kyle Murphy, DLs Dalvin Tomlinson, Dexter Lawrence, Leonard Williams, B.J.
+Hill, R.J.
+McIntosh, Austin Johnson, Daylon Mack and Niko Lalos, LBs Lorenzo Carter, Markus Golden, Oshane Ximines, Kyler Fackrell, Cam Brown, Carter Coughlin, Blake Martinez, David Mayo, Devante Downs, T.J.
+Brunson, Tae Crowder and Josiah Tauaefa, DBs James Bradberry, Logan Ryan, Corey Ballentine, Jabrill Peppers, Julian Love, Darnay Holmes, Xavier McKinney, Isaac Yiodom, Sean Chandler, Nate Ebner, Grant Haley, Montre Hartage, Brandon Williams, Dravon Askew-Henry, KeiVarae Russell, Jarren Williams and Prince Smith Jr. and LS Carson Tinker.

-NEW YORK JETS — Released LB James Burgess, OLs Jonotthan Harrison, Jimmy Murray and Jared Hilbers, CBs Lamar Jackson, Nate Hairston, Zane Lewis and Javelin Guidry, WRs Lawrence Cager and Jehu Chesson and QB Mark White.
+NEW YORK JETS — Released LB James Burgess, OLs Jonotthan Harrison, Josh Andrews, Jimmy Murray and Jared Hilbers, CBs Lamar Jackson, Nate Hairston, Zane Lewis and Javelin Guidry, TE Daniel Brown, S Matthias Farley, WRs Lawrence Cager, Donte Moncrief and Jehu Chesson and QBs David Fales and Mark White.
+Waived RB Josh Adams, LB James Burgess, WRs Lawrence Cager, George Campbell, D.J.
+Montgomery and Josh Malone, DB Shyheim Carter, OL Jared Hilbers, S Jackson Bennett, TE Bronson Kaufusi, OLs Corbin Kaufusi and Brad Lundblade, TE Travis Ross, and QB Mike White.
+Placed CB Bryce Hall on NFI list.

 PHILADELPHIA EAGLES — Released CB Rasul Douglas.